Best air fryer deals - save on Ninja, Cosori, Tefal and more

 Tamara Kelly

-The key to finding a deal on one of the best air fryers on the market is simple, especially with Amazon Prime Day around.
+The key to finding a deal on one of the best air fryers on the market is simple.
 Work out what you need (in space, capacity, and functions) and don't pay more for extras that you won't use.

-Once you have an idea, ask the experts.
-I have spent the last year and a half testing and reviewing 70 different air fryers, so that I can personally vouch for any good deals (and steer you clear of the ones that you don't need) whilst telling you everything you need to know before buying an air fryer.
-Below, are some places you can shop air fryers - always check the reviews first - and then I'll shine a spotlight on some of my favouirte air fryer deals.
+Once you've made that decision, ask the experts.
+I have spent the last two years testing over 100 air fryers so that I can personally vouch for any good deals (and steer you clear of the ones that you don't need) whilst telling you everything you need to know before buying an air fryer.
+Below, are some places you can shop air fryers - always check the reviews first - and then I'll shine a spotlight on some of my favourite air fryer deals.

 Best air fryer deals and sales